Ceramic Dictionary

 es: CONSTRUYENDO CON ARCILLA

-Building with clay is to create a form by adding on sections of clay together like slabs, coils and as clay in architectural sculpture.
+Building with clay is to create a form by adding sections of clay together such as slabs or coils and by using clay in architectural sculpture.

 Read more about: Architectural – Sculpture / Coiling – Coil Building / Slab – Building boxes